We need your support

-We recommend that you decide on an easy to find meeting point should your group or children become lost.
-Please approach any zoo staff if you need assistance with lost children.
+We recommend that you decide on an easy-to-find meeting point should members of your group, a child or children become lost.
+Please approach any zoo staff if you need assistance to find lost children.

-If you plan to travel by car - we do have two car parks at the Zoo.
-There is a £4.50 charge for parking and a £2.50 charge for members.
-We accept card.
+If you plan to travel by car, we do have two car parks at the Zoo.
+There is a £4.50 parking charge for visitors and a £2.50 charge for Members.
+We accept card payment only

 The weather in Britain can be very unpredictable.
 We recommend you prepare for every outcome.
-Don’t worry if you are caught out, our gift shop has umbrellas, ponchos and sunscreen.
+Don’t worry if you are caught out, our gift shop has umbrellas, ponchos and sunscreen for sale.